 - Paper-Thin Disguise: Scrooge tricks the village shaman and later Bombie the Zombie to think he's someone else by hiding his whiskers and removing his glasses.

 - Retcon: The only major one in the series: in Voodoo Hoodoo Scrooge claimed he was in Africa in 1879 ("70 years ago") to make his second billion.
 Don Rosa just ignored the date.
 Carl Barks wrote the original story in 1949, and it predated Scrooge's two main origin stories Only a Poor Old Man (1952) and Back to the Klondike (1953), which both established that Scrooge became rich in the Klondike Gold Rush (1896-1899).
-A robber-baron Scrooge in the 1870s does not fit with any other story by Barks.
+Although he was a Jerkass in his first appearances, a robber-baron Scrooge in the 1870s does not fit with his later characterization by Barks.

 - Screw the Rules, I Have Money!: His newfound attitude.
 Early in the story, Scrooge uses con-artist tactics to buy choice lands for absurdly small prices.
 Then he employs cut-throats and mercenaries, and simply steals the land from its owners.

 - The leader of the African tribe shouts "M'gawa niktimba!", a phrase lifted from the Johnny Weissmuller Tarzan films where it was a made-up exotic phrase used on several different occasions to mean whatever was needed for the script.
 Here it apparently means roughly "Grab him, stick him into the most embarrassing getup you can think of and then throw him out."

 - Matilda says "He has money and all that money can buy", which is a line spoken by Mr. Scratch in The Devil and Daniel Webster.